Hegseth is in trouble. That doesn’t mean RFK Jr., Gabbard, or Patel will face the same.

 Back in 2017, his Cabinet nominees faced a tougher crowd.
 Republicans had one fewer Senate seat, and there were a lot more Republican senators who were willing to outwardly criticize the president than there are now.
 But back then, he largely picked candidates who were palatable to Senate Republicans.
 This time, he’s gone fully with picks that reflect the anti-establishment ethos of his Make America Great Again movement, putting up nominees that leave even some of his regular Senate allies uncomfortable.

-Mr. Kennedy, Mr. Patel and Ms. Gabbard will all face their own hurdles.
+Mr. Kennedy, Mr. Patel, and Ms. Gabbard will all face their own hurdles.
 But many Senate Republicans don’t seem nearly as disquieted with them as they do with Mr. Hegseth.

 Iowa GOP Sen. Joni Ernst, an Army veteran and survivor of sexual assault and a key vote on Mr. Hegseth’s nomination, said after meeting with him that she still wasn’t convinced she could support his nomination.
 “We have to have a very thorough vetting process,” she said in a Thursday Fox News interview.